Inverse cascade anomalies in fourth-order Leith models: From kinetic equations to non-linear diffusions

 \section{From kinetic equations to non-linear diffusions}

 \paragraph*{Single cascade and second-order diffusions.} The differential approximation model (DAM) introduced by Cecil Leith in the context of two-point spectral closures for fully-developed homogeneous isotropic turbulence \cite{leith1967diffusion} provides a class of tractable models with two desirable features: \emph{(i)} compatibility with thermodynamics, that allows both for the Lee equilibrium states \cite{lee1952some}and the Kolmogorov cascade solutions to emerge and \emph{(ii)} connection to kinetic equations, \eg\, spectral closures featuring integro-differential approximations under a Markovian approximation are known to reduce to non-linear diffusions when interactions are restricted onto well-chosen subclasses of local triads \cite{leith1967diffusion,rubinstein2017leith,clark2009reassessment}.
-Leith's approximation can be thought as a type of non-linear Fourier law, where the energy flux is written as a non-linear function of the energy spectrum and of its spectral derivative.
-As such, the approximation is of \emph{second-order}; it provides a flexible framework to address fluid systems whose physics can be reduced to single conservation laws.
-While Leith's original model is too crude to produce quantitatively precise results for strong turbulence\cite{orszag1973test}, it describes robust qualitative features of turbulence beyond the properties that were hardwired into it originally, \emph{e.g.} the Kolmogorov and the thermodynamic steady states.
+Leith's approximation can be thought of as a type of non-linear Fourier law, where the energy flux is written as a non-linear function of the energy spectrum and of its spectral derivative.
+As such, the approximation is of \emph{second-order} and it provides a flexible framework to address fluid systems whose physics can be reduced to single conservation laws.
+While Leith's original model is too crude to produce quantitatively precise results for strong turbulence\cite{orszag1973test}, it describes robust qualitative features of turbulence beyond the properties that are hardwired into it , \emph{e.g.} the Kolmogorov and the thermodynamic steady states.
 In particular, the model has a stationary solution in the form of a mixed Kolmogorov-thermodynamic state --the so-called ``warm cascade"~\cite{connaughton2004warm}.
 Further, its generalization has proven fruitful to get qualitative insights in various turbulent settings.
-For atmospheric turbulence, it was used to substantiate the origin of the Nastrom-Gage spectrum of atmospheric turbulence in terms if a dual cascade state, energy and enstrophy, passing through the same inertial range of scales~\cite{Lilly}.
-A generalization to superfluid turbulence in which the superfluid and the normal-fluid components are coupled via a mutual friction has allowed to unveil interesting new scaling states~\cite{LvovVolovik,LvovSkrbek}.
-Leith type models also find relevance the context of passive transport and wave turbulence \cite{thalabard2015anomalous}.
-In particular, the Leith model and its relatives are very useful for understanding non-stationary turbulence.
+For atmospheric turbulence, it was used to substantiate the origin of the Nastrom-Gage spectrum of atmospheric turbulence in terms of a dual cascade state, \corr involving energy and enstrophy flowing through a common inertial range of scales~\cite{Lilly,Morel}\rroc. \corr Another salient generalization of Leith model coupling superfluid and normal-fluid components via a mutual friction has allowed to unveil interesting new scaling states relevant for superfluid turbulence ~\cite{LvovVolovik,LvovSkrbek}.
+Besides, Leith type models also found relevance in the context of passive transport and wave turbulence \cite{thalabard2015anomalous}, where they have proven useful to address non-stationary dynamics. \rroc

 Among salient features, second-order models with finite capacity are now known to feature self-similar finite-time blow-up with anomalous scaling; this observation holds true for a wide class of systems \cite{thalabard2015anomalous} including the original Leith model \cite{connaughton2004warm}, but also systems featuring inverse cascade behavior \cite{galtier2019nonlinear}.
 What makes the diffusion approximation particularly valuable is the fact that unlike other classes of closures \cite{l1998improved,campolina2018chaotic}, the diffusion structure allows for the mathematical analysis of the anomalous transients.
 In particular, it was recently found that those can be analyzed in terms of self-similar solutions of the second-kind \cite{GNMCh2014}, where a self-similar profile develops in finite time over an infinite range of scales, featuring a sharp front on one side and an anomalous algebraic decay on the other side of the spectral range.